reacton-js/creaton/README.md

 <br>

-Similarly, you can display objects by wrapping them first in an array:
+Similarly, you can display objects using the [Object.keys()](https://javascript.info/keys-values-entries) method, for example:

 ```js
 const Hello = {